Carnival Magic Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Carnival Magic is 86 minutes (1h 26m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Carnival Magic (1983) is 86 minutes (1h 26m).
+Directed by Al Adamson, the film runs for 86 minutes in its complete theatrical version.

 Verdict Summary